Wendy’s Organizational Culture Characteristics (An Analysis)

 Wendy’s organizational culture is a defining factor in how customers, employees, and investors view the business.
 A company’s organizational culture is the combination of values, traditions, and expectations that affect employees’ behaviors.
 At the hamburger restaurant chain, human resources are developed to reinforce the company culture.
 This culture is based on Wendy’s business needs and aims for competitiveness.
 As one of the biggest firms in the global fast-food restaurant industry, the company uses its corporate culture to optimize employee performance and customer satisfaction.
 This condition supports Wendy’s competitive strategies and growth strategies, as well as related business goals and strategic objectives.

 Wendy’s develops its organizational culture to add to its competitive advantages.
-These competitive advantages, such as the ones enumerated in the SWOT analysis of Wendy’s, enable the business organization to compete with other food-service firms, including McDonald’s and Burger King, as well as Starbucks.
-The work culture promotes employee behaviors that contribute to customer satisfaction and the food-service company’s satisfactory business performance.
+Competitive advantages, such as the ones enumerated in the SWOT analysis of Wendy’s, enable the business organization to compete with other foodservice firms, including McDonald’s, Subway, and Burger King, as well as Starbucks.
+This work culture motivates employee behaviors that contribute to customer satisfaction and Wendy’s satisfactory business performance.

 Features of Wendy’s Organizational Culture